Dispute over Israeli arts prize heightens political tension

 Netanyahu's office said he would respect the advice of the attorney-general, who warned against involvement in the appointment of prize judges at a time of heightened political tension before next month's election.

-Established in 1953, the Israel Prize has been awarded every year to leading figures from the worlds of literature, art, music and science, with $20,000 (12,997 pounds) going to winners.
+Established in 1953, the Israel Prize has been awarded every year to leading figures from the worlds of literature, art, music and science, with $20,000 going to winners.

 Netanyahu was vilified by leading Israeli writers and academics this week after disqualifying three of this year's judges, saying they did not sufficiently "reflect the various streams, positions and strata of Israeli society".